gojushin/EnvironmentLodTools/README.md

 #### The UI freezes once "Start" is pressed in the GUI

 This behavior occurs because, in Python, two event loops cannot run concurrently in the same thread.
 This limitation stems from the environment in which the application is currently executed.
 I plan to address this in a future update by running the two event loops of PySide and Blender-as-a-module in separate threads and connecting them via IPC.

-Do not worry though, since even if the GUI freezes, the processing will still take place.
-As a workaround for now, I instead made the console visible.
+Do not worry though, even if the GUI freezes, the processing will still take place.

 ### Contributing